AlanDeSmet/human-resource-machine-viewer/README.md

 This is a Javascript program that takes a program copied out of [Human Resource Machine](http://tomorrowcorporation.com/humanresourcemachine) and renders it similarly to the original game.

+You can see a live preview at https://alandesmet.github.io/human-resource-machine-viewer/

 While the code is functional, it's not quite ready for public use.
 More documentation soon!

 human-resource-machine-viewer License